Sagarshivalingappaathani/Security-and-Authentication-using-google/README.md

 # Security and Authentication using Google

-## Elevate Security with Hashing and Salting
+## Project Description

+- Welcome to our Authentication Project, This project is a simple project where a user can login or register to the website and he/she can share his secrets to others and a user can see the other users secrets(not like passwords ...just funny sercrets) and users will not get to know about who's secret it is
-Welcome to our Authentication Project, a bastion of secure user authentication powered by Express.js, Passport.js, and MongoDB.
+- But the major part of this project is a makeing a secure user authentication powered by Express.js, Passport.js, and MongoDB.
 Fortified with hashing and salting techniques, this Node.js masterpiece ensures your online safety.
 Whether you prefer traditional local authentication (username/password) or the effortless charm of Google OAuth2.0, this project is your gateway to a secure, hassle-free, and unbreakable login experience.

 ### Features at a Glance